Seward, Alaska: History

 In 1793, Alexander Baranov of the Shelikhov-Golikov company (precursor of the Russian-American Company) established a fur trade post on Resurrection Bay where Seward is today and had a three-masted vessel, the Phoenix, built at the post by James Shields, an English shipwright in Russian service.

 The 1939 Slattery Report on Alaskan development identified the region as one of the areas where new settlements would be established through Jewish immigration.
 This plan was never implemented.

 Seward was an important port for the military buildup in Alaska during World War II.
 Fort Raymond was established in Seward along the Resurrection River to protect the community.
 An Army airfield built in Seward during the war later became Walseth Air Force Base.
 Both of the military facilities were closed shortly after the end of the war.

-A large portion of Seward was damaged by shaking and a local tsunami during the 1964 Alaska earthquake.
+A large portion of Seward was damaged by shaking and a local tsunami during the 1964 Alaska earthquake, destroying all evidence of one radio station.

-Geography

 According to the United States Census Bureau, the city has a total area of 21.5 sqmi, of which 14.4 sqmi is land and 7.1 sqmi (32.93%) is water.

 The northern city limits are demarcated by the lower reaches of the Resurrection River, but extend east past the river's mouth at the northern end of Resurrection Bay to include parts of the bay's extreme northeastern shore, including the beach at the mouth of Fourth of July Creek and the grounds of Spring Creek Correctional Center just inland.
 To the south, the city limits extend to the unincorporated community of Lowell Point, while the east and west sides of the city are constrained by Resurrection Bay and the steep slopes of Mount Marathon.

 Nearby settlements include the aforementioned Lowell Point to the south, as well as the census-designated places of Bear Creek and Moose Pass further north.
 The nearest incorporated city is Soldotna, about 90 miles (by road) to the northwest.